MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/pricing-subscription.md

 ### When an organization opts for a phone-based login, who pays for the SMS charges?

-In the case of phone-based login, the SMS charges with respect to the one-time password sent on the learner's mobile number are borne by Microsoft.
-Organizations don't have to pay anything.
+In the case of phone-based login, the SMS charges with respect to the one-time password sent on the learner's mobile number will be borne by you.
+Microsoft provides a medium for you to setup a phone based login.
+You will have to procure the services of a phone auth OTP provider and configure it via ADB2C.

 Even learners are not charged anything when they receive a one-time password via SMS.
 However, in case mobile network operators are charging for incoming messages then they will have to bear the cost for it.